 As is often the case with our Photo of the Month contest, it's not just one photo that grabs our attention.
 Our newest winner, Lily Donald of Toronto, Canada, documented her whole South Iceland at Leisure-Winter self-drive tour on Instagram in such a way that it told a story.

-Travelling with her parents, she captured everything from the most famous south coast attractions to the smaller, quirkier aspects of Iceland: horses, glaciers, geothermal steam, 'hidden' swimming pools and waterfalls, Icelandic design, cosy Reykjavik cafes, rustic farmhouses and — our favourite — a statue with a well-placed raven.
+Travelling with her parents, she captured everything from the most famous south coast attractions to the smaller, quirkier aspects of Iceland: horses, glaciers, geothermal steam, 'hidden' swimming pools and waterfalls, Icelandic design, cosy Reykjavik cafes and rustic farmhouses.

 Wanting to know more about her travel story, we caught up with Lily for a little Q&A.